Patrick Hwu, M.D.

 MD Anderson has more National Cancer Institute (NCI)-sponsored Specialized Programs of Research Excellence (SPOREs) than any other institution nationally, and Cancer Medicine faculty are investigators in all our SPOREs.
 The division has numerous mutually beneficial collaborative relationships globally—cooperative efforts that ultimately benefit patients with a wide array of cancer diseases by strengthening the capacity to develop effective, evidence-based treatments.

-Many of the most effective cancer treatments available were originally investigated through clinical trials led by Cancer Medicine faculty.
+Many of the most effective cancer treatments available—such as CAR T-cell therapy and immunotherapy—were originally investigated through clinical trials led by Cancer Medicine faculty.
 Division investigators are now making progress in extending survival and improving quality of life for patients with the most refractory and difficult to treat malignancies such as lung cancer, pancreatic cancer, brain tumors, leukemia, lymphoma, and melanoma, as well as many challenging but rare tumors.

 Cancer Medicine faculty are actively engaged in research-driven patient care through our multidisciplinary care centers to offer the most effective approaches to cancer treatment and chemoprevention.
 Our cancer research programs are on the forefront in driving personalized medicine, drug discovery, immunotherapy and vaccine development, chemoprevention, and supportive care.